syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ### Background

-Header’s background color can be customized by setting `SfPicker.HeaderView.Background` property.
+Header’s background color can be customized by setting the `SfPicker.HeaderView.Background` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}